 On 3 December 2015, he bravely made his comeback to wheelchair athletics (in 100m, 200m, 400m) after a lapse of 7 years (battling Stage 4 leukemia) to compete for Singapore at the South East Asian Games in Singapore.
 Photo below showing him (Number 5 on his helmet) giving his best at the age of 58 against counterparts 40 years younger.

-Once again, please help us to beat blood cancer by donating anything you can afford to Bloodwise and support our cause:
+Please please please help us to beat blood cancer by donating anything you can afford to Bloodwise and support our cause if you possibly can.
+No donation is too small:

 TORQ will be supplying a support vehicle and all of the energy products for this trip and all expenses will be taken care of by the participants.
 100% of the money you donate will go to the Bloodwise charity.